19Naveen/Eye_Disease_Detection_Using_Deep_Learning/README.md

 ## Project Description

-The objective of this project is to classify images of eyes to detect the presence of Glaucoma.
+The objective of this project is to classify images of eyes to detect the presence of Eye_Disease.
 The workflow involves:

 1. **Data Preparation**: Downloading and preprocessing the data.
 2. **Model Selection**: Using a pre-trained model from TensorFlow Hub.